To contact a member of our team, please call the front desk at (503) 935-5243

 Arlen values Community Pathways' commitment to putting the needs of its customers first.
 As a PA, he appreciates the experience of connecting with customers, providers, and coworkers and sharing in parts of life together.

 Fun Fact: Arlen spent most of his childhood growing up in the tropical city of Santa Cruz in Bolivia.

-Christine joined Community Pathways as a personal agent in 2016 when her youngest daughter left for college.
+Christine joined Community Pathways as a personal agent in 2016.
 Christine has three adult children—two daughters and a son with autism.

 As a PA, she enjoys meeting each person she works with and learning about their lives to understand what is important to them.
 She values using her knowledge of the state system and available services to help people get the support they need to achieve their goals.